Passive Market Impact: A Point Process Approach: Introduction

-Building on \cite{jaisson2016rough, jusselin2020noarbitrage, durin2023two}, we derive in Section \ref{sec:scaling} the scaling limits of this model.
+Building on Jaisson and Rosenbaum \cite{jaisson2016rough}, Jusselin and Rosenbaum \cite{jusselin2020noarbitrage}, and Durin et al. \cite{durin2023two}, we derive in Section \ref{sec:scaling} the scaling limits of this model.
 This approach enables us to examine the long-term effects of executing a large metaorder in this market.
 Under additional assumptions, we show that the market impact of the execution of a large metaorder executed through limit orders passed with intensity $f$ is given by

-where $c_\kappa$ and $c_\lambda$ are the same as in \eqref{eq:immediate_impact}, $Y_s^{a}$ is the market instantaneous variance, and $\E[Y_s|\calF_t]$ denotes the forward variance curve.
-This formulation, where all variables are observable, allows brokers to assess a trading strategy \textit{a posteriori}.\\
+where $c_\kappa$ and $c_\lambda$ are the same as in \eqref{eq:immediate_impact}, $Y_s$ is the market instantaneous variance, and $\E[Y_s|\calF_t]$ denotes the forward variance curve.
+This formulation, where all variables can be estimated, allows brokers to assess a trading strategy \textit{a posteriori}.

 The rest of this paper is structured as follows.
 In Section \ref{sec:model}, we introduce a new price model incorporating information from the limit order book, with an analysis of market impact in this context presented in Section \ref{sec:mi}.
 Section \ref{sec:scaling} then explores the scaling limits of the price and market impact models.
 Section \ref{sec:shape} presents useful approximations, including \eqref{eq:immediate_impact} and \eqref{eq:scaling_impact}, as well as an application for brokers.
 Finally, Section \ref{sec:estimation} proposes a statistical analysis of $\kappa$.